The New Zealand public service has a duty of stewardship, to look ahead and provide advice on future challenges and opportunities.

 - the legislation administered by agencies.

 The Public Service Act 2020 (Schedule 6, clauses 8 and 9) also introduces a new requirement on departmental Chief Executives to publish a long-term insights briefing at least once every three years.
 These briefings are to explore the medium and long-term trends, risks and opportunities facing New Zealand and the options for responding to these matters.
+A suite of guidance materials has been developed to support government agencies in developing the Long-term Insights Briefings.

 The following resources can help you get a better understanding of stewardship in the context of policy advice and why it’s so important.